gregpriday/laravel-scout-qdrant/README.md

 ## Changelog

-For more information on what has changed recently, please see the [CHANGELOG](CHANGELOG.md).
+Visit the [CHANGELOG](CHANGELOG.md) for updates and changes.

 ## Contributing

-Details on

-how to contribute can be found in the [CONTRIBUTING](CONTRIBUTING.md) file.
+Guidelines for contributing can be found in the [CONTRIBUTING](CONTRIBUTING.md) file.

 ## Security Vulnerabilities

-For information on how to report a security vulnerability, please review [our security policy](../../security/policy).
+If you discover a security vulnerability, please follow our [security policy](../../security/policy) to report it.

 ## Credits